rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.44.0 - Update WorkflowTitleValidator to validate titles in `.icon` file
 * 2.43.2 - Fixed breaking change that caused VersionBumpValidator to not get remote changes, made code safer
 * 2.43.1 - Add GitPython dependency for using VersionBumpValidator
 * 2.43.0 - Add VersionBumpValidator to check if a major or minor version increment is needed